Available online or in person at LACM!

 English instruction (Academic Reading, Academic Writing, Grammar, Listening, Speaking) uniquely designed for international students entering LACM.

-Visit some of LA’s must-see destinations and experience the vibrant culture during your Bridge to Success Summer quarter.
+Visit some of LA’s must-see destinations and experience the vibrant culture during your in-person Bridge to Success Summer quarter.
 Santa Monica, Hollywood, and more await you!

 Program Structure